Pranayama Benefits & Daily Breathing Techniques for a Longer Life

 Reduces Stress

 By focusing on controlled breathing patterns, pranayama techniques like Nadishodhana and Kapalabhati stimulate the vagus nerve, an important nerve involved in regulating the parasympathetic nervous system.
+For example, beginners practicing alternate nostril breathing often report feeling mentally clearer after just a few minutes of steady breathing.
 When the parasympathetic nervous system is activated, it triggers the body's rest and digestion response, resulting in a slower heart rate, relaxed muscles, and a sense of calm.

 Slows Down Aging

-Scientists somewhat agree, with research showing that yoga, meditation, and pranayama can positively impact cellular aging.
-One of the markers analysed is the reactive oxygen species (ROS): natural substances that play important roles in cell survival, cell death, and cell differentiation.
+Some studies suggest that yoga and breathing practices may influence biological markers related to stress and aging.
+One of the markers analyzed is the reactive oxygen species (ROS): natural substances that play important roles in cell survival, cell death, and cell differentiation.
 The study shows that certain yoga poses and pranayama exercises can reduce the harmful build-up of ROS and prevent damage caused by oxidative stress.

 Another study considered the role of telomeres in aging, which are compound structures at the end of a chromosome.
 The findings suggest that adopting a yoga and meditation practice, including pranayama, may lengthen these structures, helping maintain genomic integrity and improve our overall health and well-being.